LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-26-Breaking-free-of-inbox-clutter.md

 The next screen you can skip everything.
 <img src="../images/0001-01-26/AccountGenerated.png" class="image fit" alt="Title image"/>

-You should now have access to your unknown Cyber Warden Account and through that access to some serious inbox decluttering tools!
+You should now have access to your unknown Cyber Warden Account and through that, access to some serious inbox decluttering tools!